 Savannah Scottish Rite Temple

-The Scottish Rite Temple has stood in downtown Savannah for more than 85 years, and exists today as a monument to Masonry.
-In the late 1800’s a group of Masons saw the need for a building to house various Blue Lodges and appendant bodies which had no permanent home for over 100 years.
+The Scottish Rite Temple has stood in Savannah for more than 85 years, and is a monument to Masonry.
+In the late 1800’s a group of Masons saw the need for a building to house various Blue Lodges.
 On May 2, 1896, the Masonic Temple Association began and rose a quarter of a million dollars for the land and the temple.
 In the fall of 1912, the contract was awarded for the building and the corner stone was laid June 30, 1913, by Robert L. Colding, Grand Master of Masons in Georgia.

-However, eventually the rising cost of construction was too overwhelming, and three Scottish Rite Masons obtained a loan to finish construction finally in 1923.
+However, eventually the cost of construction was too overwhelming.
+Three Scottish Rite Masons obtained a loan to finish construction in 1923.

 341 Bull Street